Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 ✗ Your carbon footprint may be significant

-✗ Airports are often far from town, a waste of time and money in extra transport
+✗ Airports are often far from town, a waste of time and money for extra transport

 ✗ Flights to your destination may be infrequent (unless you're headed to Paris)